kubernetes/kubernetes/staging/src/k8s.io/kubectl/docs/book/pages/container_debugging/proxying_traffic_to_services.md

 {% method %}
 ## Connecting to an internal Service

-Connect to a internal Service using the Proxy command, and the Service Proxy url.
+Connect to an internal Service using the Proxy command, and the Service Proxy url.

 To visit the nginx service go to the Proxy URL at `http://127.0.0.1:8001/api/v1/namespaces/default/services/nginx/proxy/`